|Origins||Settled c. 1868 and annexed in 1889|

 Pershing Road on the north, Garfield Boulevard in the south, EL tracks by La Salle Street on the east, railroad tracks on the west

 |Gangs founded||Mickey Cobras,|

 Fuller Park was first settled by Irish immigrants in the later 1860s after the Union Stock Yards opened on Christmas Day 1865.
-This area became a part of the Lake Township area and after the Great Chicago Fire of 1871 and the opening of the Lake Shore & Michigan Southern Railroad the area flourished into a community.
+This area became a part of the Lake Township area and after the Great Chicago Fire of 1871 the opening of the Lake Shore & Michigan Southern Railroad brought growth to the neighborhood.

 In the year 1889 this area was annexed into the city of Chicago because all of Lake Township was annexed that year, then right after the annexation German and Austrian immigrants settled here among the Irish.